Shogun486/Art-Institute-of-Chicago-Public-API/README.md

-Website leveraging the _Art Institute of Chicago's Public API_
+Website leveraging the _Art Institute of Chicago's API_
 ==========

 This website is designed to replicate a visitor's experience at the Art Institute of Chicago (AIC).